A business loan is an amount of money a lender such as a bank or alternative funding provider offers a business.

 How do lenders determine interest rates on business loans?

-The interest rate you expect to pay on a business loan depends on a few factors.
+The amount and term you expect to pay on a business loan depends on a few factors, so consider these carefully before applying for any single one in particular.

-Bank of England: The Bank of England sets the bank rate or base rate for interest, which directly influences the interest rates set by banks and independent lenders.
+Bank of England: The Bank of England sets the bank rate or base rate, which directly influences the interest rates set by banks and independent funders.
 If the base rate goes up, it is likely banks will also raise their loan prices.
-If the base rate goes down, then banks can lower their entry-level interest rates for new customers.
+If the base rate goes down, then banks can lower their entry-level rates for new customers.

 Your credit score: Your credit score is a 3-digit number that determines how likely you are to be accepted for credit.
-The score is based on your credit history.
-A low credit score carries a higher financial risk for lenders, who then raise the interest rate accordingly.
+The credit rating is based on your credit history.
+A low credit score carries a higher financial risk for funders, this is why subject to credit is always written.

 Loan market conditions: It is a fact that in times of uncertainty and financial turmoil, banks like to ‘shut up shop’ and reduce the amount they lend to new customers.
 This is achieved by either removing products from the market or raising interest rates.